mahmoudhussein37/grenco/README.md

 ## Security

+This project follows security best practices:
-- Environment variables are used for sensitive data
+- ✅ Environment variables for sensitive data
+- ✅ Credentials excluded from version control
+- ✅ Secure GitHub Actions deployment
+- ✅ Regular dependency updates

+See [SECURITY.md](SECURITY.md) for complete security guidelines.

+## Contributing

-- Contentful credentials are not committed to the repository
+1. Fork the repository
-- Build artifacts and sensitive files are excluded via .gitignore
+2. Create a feature branch
+3. Make your changes
+4. Test thoroughly
+5. Submit a pull request

+## License

+This project is licensed under the MIT License.